IxI-Enki/project-connect/.development/jan/README.md

 # <p align="center"> 1.
 Initial Situation  </p>

-*Once upon a time, the board and card games found in every household brought together people of all ages – and in today's digitally connected world, gaming has become one of the most popular leisure activities.*
+*Not too long ago, the board and card games found in every household brought together people of all ages – and in today's digitally connected world, gaming has become one of the most popular leisure activities.*

 By merging these concepts, we can bring back the familial atmosphere of game nights into living rooms and beyond.
 Despite the significant advancements in gaming technology, there remain challenges that hinder a seamless gaming experience.
 Particularly noticeable are the limitations due to dependence on specific hardware and the complexity of setting up multiple devices for group play.